target/strelka/docs/README.md

 Some tests (e.g., ScanCapa, ScanDmg, ScanOCR) may fail on local host testing as they rely on additional executables to run via `subprocess` that are not installed via `pip`.
-If you wish to verify these tests, either install the relevant executable (which can be observed in Backend Dockerfile) or simply build Strelka - of which the docker build logs show test outcomes.
+If you wish to verify these tests, either install the relevant executable (which can be observed in Backend Dockerfile - build/python/backend/Dockerfile) or simply build Strelka - of which the docker build logs show test outcomes.
 ```

 ## Use Cases